 He received his BS in chemical engineering from the University of Kansas, two master’s degrees in chemical engineering and statistics, respectively, from The Ohio State University, and a PhD in chemical engineering from The Ohio State University.
 He spent time working in industry for DuPont before joining academia.

 Rollins joined the faculty at Iowa State in 1990.
 He is an outstanding teacher, educator, and researcher.
 His research focus is on bridging the gap between chemical engineering and statistics to emphasize statistical methods of quality control of practicing engineers.

-As an adviser, he has served 35 graduate students, more than 130 undergraduate research students, and 50 summer interns, and as a faculty adviser to 11 campus organizations.
+As an advisor, he has served 35 graduate students, more than 130 undergraduate research students, and 50 summer interns, and as a faculty advisor to 11 campus organizations.
 A particular focus of his work has been encouraging and empowering women, minorities, and youth from underrepresented groups to pursue and succeed in careers related to engineering and science.